Rev. Kevin M. Nadolski, OSFS

 Teacher and Principal, Bishop Ireton H.S.; Teacher and Asst.
 Principal, Salesianum School; Director of Vocations; Director of Formation; Director of Communications and Development.

-How do you think Salesian gentleness can make a difference int he world?
+How do you think Salesian humility can make a difference in the world?

 Salesian humility challenges us all to know who we are and whose we are.
 Amid the bombast and incivility of our society, humility is a tonic and balm.

 As Pope Francis calls all to live the Gospel with joy, what gives you joy as an Oblate?

 What gives me joy as an Oblate is being welcomed into sacred moments of people's and family's lives, such as their experiences of forgiveness, loss, healing, love as well as the historic moments at weddings, baptisms, funerals, and various rites of passage.

 If a young man were to be inspired by your vocation, what would you hope would inspire him?

 I would hope that he would be inspired by the joy I experience as an Oblate priest.